VectorLogoZone/logosearch/README.md

  2. A web server, written in TypeScript/node.js.
 This code is in `/src`.

 The search data is stored in the `/logos` directory.
-It consists of a directory for each logo source, with a `search.json` and optionally a local copy of the logos.
+It consists of a directory for each logo source, with a `sourceData.json` and optionally a local copy of the logos.

-The git cron job gets public git repos (stored in the `/cache` directory) and copies the svgs to `/logos`.
+The cron job gets public git repos (stored in the `/cache` directory) and copies the svgs to `/logos`.

-## search.json
+## sourceData.json

+The file is structured as follows:

 ```json
 {